 Dimensional will typically support management and shareholder proposals for proxy access that allow a shareholder (or group of shareholders) holding three percent of voting power for three years to nominate up to 25 percent of a portfolio company board.
 Dimensional will typically vote against proposals that are more restrictive than these guidelines.

 Amend Bylaws/Charters

-Dimensional believes that shareholders should have the right to amend a portfolio company's bylaws.
-Dimensional will generally vote against or withhold votes from incumbent directors at portfolio companies that place substantial restrictions on shareholders' ability to amend bylaws through excessive ownership requirements for submitting proposals or restrictions on the types of issues that can be amended.
+Dimensional believes that shareholders should have the right to amend a company's bylaws.
+Dimensional will vote against incumbent directors at portfolio companies that place substantial restrictions on shareholders' ability to amend bylaws.

 Exclusive Forum